mojontwins/indev-modloader/diary.md

 ```

 Note: `onTileEntityRemoved` was not present in the original.
 I've added this 'cause I find it quite handy.
 Gets called when the TileEntity is removed.
 Note that whenever the block is changed from blockSillyBoxEmpty to blockSillyBoxFull and vice-versa, `onBlockRemoval` is called, and `BlockContainer.onBlockRemoval` calls `world.removeTileEntity`.
 So we have to detect *explicitly* that the new block in place is the empty block.

+So it seems Indev is so simple that no TileEntity registering has to be done, just put your stuff.
+Time to put this to the reference docs.